LinuxSDA/lexicon_project/README.md

 */usr/bin* - has main lexicon script.
 The Launcher.

 */usr/lib/lexicon* - has all the source code.
-AutoCorrect and Lexicon named scripts contains all the functioning.
+AutoCorrect and Lexicon named scripts contain all the functioning.

 */usr/share/lexicon* - has all the database.